 If USCIS approves your DACA renewal and work authorization application, it will send you two documents, both by mail.
 First, it will send you a written notice of your approval.
 Next, it will send you your Employment Authorization Document.

 When you’re ready to renew your DACA status, we can help.
-Click the button below to get started on your DACA renewal application with our free tool.
+Get started on your DACA renewal application with our free tool.